COSC3020/quicksort-egkallas/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Worst case runtime for this version of quicksort is $\Theta(n^2)$;
+If the pivot chosen is the largest or smallest element in the array, it leads to every element needed to be compared and then sorted around it.
+If every element in the array needs a comparison and a swap, this is $\Theta(n^)$ This can happen in both this iterative implementation and the recursive implementation, so both have the same worst case runtime.